bhomer7/Cube-MtG/examples/README.md

 ## `packwars.def`
 Creates a 15 card pack for card wars with no basic lands
-* 1 Copy of each Land
-* 1 Copy of each Rare
-* 2 Copies of each Uncommon
-* 4 Copies of each Common
 * 1 Rares at random with at least 2 colors
 * 1 Land at random which has a color identity contained within that of the rare
 * 3 Uncommons at random which have a color identity contained within that of the rare